aristocratos/btop/README.md

 #* Show process memory as bytes instead of percent.
 proc_mem_bytes = True

+#* Choose to preserve last cpu and memory usage of dead processes for when paused.
+keep_dead_proc_usage = False

 #* Use /proc/[pid]/smaps for memory information in the process info box (very slow but more accurate)
 proc_info_smaps = False